drb1972/pdsynch/README.md

 - The time to complete one cycle of the process (check changes on Master LPAR datasets and populate them) will depend on the amount of datasets candidates for synchronization and the amount of target LPARs.

+- All code is in https://github.com/drb1972/pdsynch.git .
+The repo is public

 - When executing the `st.rex` script, the utility will create a service workspace directory named after the GitHub repo at C:\Temp.

 - Synchronization is be done at member level, not the whole libraries.